 BSL.
 LL.B. from Ismailsaheb Mulla Law College, Satara.
 LL.M. from Department of Law, University of Pune.
 Cleared NET in Law in 2006.
-Certificate Course on Forensic Science and Medical Jurisprudence from the University of Pune.
-Worked as Teaching Associate in Department of Law, University f Pune (2006-07), and full time faculty in Law Marathwada fitra Mandal's Shankarrao Chavan Law College, Pune (2007-0).
-Co-ordinator for LL.M. course at ILS Law College (2010).
-Dined ILS Law College as full time faculty in November 2011. reas of Interest are Constitutional Law, Criminal Laws and Law f Arbitration.
+Certificate Course on Forensic Science and Medical Jurisprudence from the iversity of Pune.
+Worked as Teaching Associate in partment of Law, University of Pune (2006-07), and full time ılty in Law Marathwada Mitra Mandal's Shankarrao Chavan College, Pune (2007-10).
+Co-ordinator for LL.M. course at Law College (2010).
+Joined ILS Law College as full time ıltv in November 2011.
+Areas of Interest are Constitutional , Criminal Laws and Law of Arbitration.